You’re off to a good start. Congratulations!

 It also stimulates your brain to produce more neurotransmitters which help with learning and memory.

-2) Produces an Enzyme that Can Save Your Life
+2) Resistance Exercise for Longevity: Produces an Enzyme that Can Save Your Life

 The enzyme is AMPK.
 It stands for adenosine monophosphate-activated protein kinase.